Equality, Diversity and Inclusion (EDI)

 Below you will find guidance and specific questions asked by our members.
 The Morris Federation is not qualified to advise on legal matters.
 You remain responsible for your side’s conformance with the law and must make your own decisions to suit your own circumstances.

-Resources for help and guidance on the Equality Act 2010
+Help on the Equality Act 2010

 Ed Worrall, Co-opt to JMO Committee, 6th September 2022